SOCW Certificates and Licensures

 The School of Social Work offers two graduate certificates – Gerontology and Substance Use Disorders – courses that lead to School Social Work Licensure through the North Carolina Department of Public Instruction.
 These programs provide students with specialized competencies focusing on the population they desire to serve.
 The graduate certificate in treating substance use disorders is only offered to current MSW graduate students seeking to become Licensed Clinical Addictions Specialist, while the Gerontology certificate helps to prepare students who are interested in working with the elderly population.
 The School Social Work Licensure is open to both undergraduate and graduate social work students who have a desire to become a school social worker.

-Graduate Certificate in Treating Substance Use Disorders
+Graduate Certificate in Treating Substance Use and Mental Health Condition

 Gerontology Minor